redditplexshares/redditplexshares.github.io/index.md

-## Welcome to Reddit Plex Shares UPDATED 12/06/24
+## Welcome to Reddit Plex Shares UPDATED 12/17/24

-r/EmbyShares /r/plexshares was the biggest Reddit community where you could choose a plex provider.
-The r/EmbyShares r/plexshares Reddit has been closed on 05/19/2022.
+r/EmbyShares r/plexshares was the biggest Reddit community where you could choose a plex provider.
+The r/EmbyShares r/plexshares Reddit has been closed Banned on 05/19/2022.

-Below you are able to find a list with the providers.
+Below you are able to find a list with the providers of Plax Emby and even Jellyfin shares and appboxes

 If you are a provider and would like to be added/removed from the list please submit a request here:[Discord](https://thelink.icu/BotOo).